AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

     You already have a number of settings in the KeyVault, so you can just copy the settings from the function app and place them in the app settings for this project, but you will need a new service bus sas token to be able to listen and remove items from the queue (you'll get that next).

+    >*Note:** You should have set the App Service to work with the KeyVault in step 7.
+If you didn't do that, you will need to do so at this point.

     The items you need are:

     - ServiceBusQueueName